kunal902/Traffic-Sign-Classifier/writeup_template.md

 | 1.00				    | No Entry      							    |

-For the second image the softmax probability was very high which is a wrong prediction.
+For the second image the softmax probability is very high which is a wrong prediction.